Morcheeba: 2014–2016: Departure of Paul Godfrey and Skye & Ross release

-In 2014, Paul Godfrey left the band.
-Ross Godfrey later explained that: "Paul and I had not been getting on musically, or personally for a long time, and after the Head Up High album in 2013, Paul told us he was leaving the band, and he wanted Skye and I to buy him out of his share of the name.
-We disagreed on how much it was worth so no deal was struck.
+In 2014, Paul Godfrey was "bored of reinventing the wheel and didn't enjoy touring" so instead of leading, he withdrew from the band.
+Ross Godfrey later explained that: "Paul and I had not been getting on musically, or personally and after the Head Up High album in 2013, Paul told us he was possibly leaving the band.
 Skye and I thought it best to just release the record we had made under our own names.
 There will be no more Morcheeba albums".
-Paul Godfrey has since established a recording studio, Sacrosync Sound, in Hastings and recorded a new album "Cool Your Soul" with Rachel Cuming under the moniker Morcheeba Productions.
+Paul Godfrey has since established a recording studio, Sacrosync Sound, in St Leonards near Hastings and recorded a new album, Cool Your Soul, with Rachel Cuming, the singer who had attracted the record companies on early demos under the moniker Morcheeba Productions.

 Ross Godfrey and Skye Edwards announced a new project in 2016 named Skye & Ross.
 They have toured, and released an eponymous album on 2 September 2016.
 The band started as an acoustic duo but soon included Edwards' son Jaega (drums), her husband Steve Gordon (bass) and Godfrey's wife Amanda Zamolo (backing vocals).
 Edwards took responsibility for the lyrics while Ross Godfrey noted that the recording process was "a very organic experience".

-2018–present: Blaze Away and Blackest Blue
+2018–2022: Blaze Away and Blackest Blue

 Blaze Away, Morcheeba's ninth album, was released on 1 June 2018.
 The album featured the singles "Never Undo", "Blaze Away" and "It's Summertime".
 On 14 May 2021, Morcheeba released their tenth album, Blackest Blue.
 It features collaborations with Duke Garwood and Brad Barr and was preceded by singles "Sounds of Blue", "Oh Oh Yeah" and "The Moon".
 Blackest Blue did not enter the Official Albums UK Top 100 Chart, but peaked at number 14 on the Official Album Downloads Chart Top 100.
-Skye and Ross didn’t approach the album with any preconceptions, and instead created an organic journey that represents everything great about Morcheeba.
-"Blackest Blue is about finding a way through the darkest of times and emerging the other side changed but intact”.